Reena-Koudi/boris-bikes2/README.md

+# Project
-Transport for London, the body responsible for delivery of a new bike system, come to you with a plan: a network of docking stations and bikes that anyone can use.# boris-bikes2
+Implementation of boris bike transportion system for London.
+Plan to implement a network of docking stations and bikes that anyone can use.

+# Tests
+$rspec